facebookresearch/vjepa2/README.md

 Official Pytorch codebase for V-JEPA 2 and V-JEPA 2-AC.

-V-JEPA 2 is a self-supervised approach to training video encoders, using internet-scale video data, that attains state-of-the-art performance on motion understanding and human action anticpation tasks.
+V-JEPA 2 is a self-supervised approach to training video encoders, using internet-scale video data, that attains state-of-the-art performance on motion understanding and human action anticipation tasks.
 V-JEPA 2-AC is a latent action-conditioned world model post-trained from V-JEPA 2 (using a small amount of robot trajectory interaction data) that solves robot manipulation tasks without environment-specific data collection or task-specific training or calibration.

 <p align="center">
 	<img src="assets/flowchart.png" width=100%>